electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 });
 ```

-At this point, your Electron application should successfully open a window that displays your
+At this point, running your Electron application's start command should successfully
-web page!
-Each window created by your app will run in a separate process called a
+open a window that displays your web page!
+Each window created by your app will run
-**renderer** process (or simply _renderer_ for short).
+in a separate process called a **renderer** process (or simply _renderer_ for short).
 Renderer processes behave very similarly to regular websites.
 This means you can use the same
 JavaScript APIs and tooling you use for typical front-end development, such as using [webpack]
 to bundle and minify your code or [React][react] to build your user interfaces.